TREASURIES-Selling stalls as yields weighed vs recovery's path

 Yields on two-year notes, which touched a seven-month high in overnight trade, were on track for the biggest single-day dip since late October.
 That steepened the Treasury curve, with the spread between yields on two-year notes and 10-year notes moving to the widest since late October.

-Benchmark 10-year Treasury notes slipped 1/10 in price to yield 2.28 percent.
+Benchmark 10-year Treasury notes were trading unchanged in price to yield 2.28 percent.
 In overnight trade, the yields touched 2.35 percent, the highest since late October.

-Countervailing forces are affecting the Treasury market, according to Wilmer Stith, manager of the Wilmington Trust Broad Market Fund in Baltimore, part of M&T Bank's Wilmington Trust Investment Advisors.
+Countervailing forces are affecting the Treasury market, according to Wilmer Stith, manager of the Wilmington Trust Broad Market Fund in Baltimore, part of MMT Bank's Wilmington Trust Investment Advisors.

 "More signs of sustainable growth have led to higher yields, but we also have the counterforce of the Fed's Operation Twist," Stith said, referring to the Federal Reserve's purchases of longer-dated Treasuries using proceeds from the sale of shorter-dated maturities.